 Delays, inadequate data developed internally or from third parties, or performance inadequacies from ongoing development and implementation of underwriting and pricing methods, including telematics and other usage-based insurance methods, or technology projects and enhancements expected to increase our pricing accuracy, underwriting profit and competitiveness

-Changing consumer insurance-buying habits and consolidation of independent insurance agencies that could alter our competitive advantages
+Changing consumer insurance-buying habits and consolidation of independent insurance agencies could alter our competitive advantages

 Inability to obtain adequate ceded reinsurance on acceptable terms, amount of reinsurance coverage purchased, financial strength of reinsurers and the potential for nonpayment or delay in payment by reinsurers